 whoever had this farm landscaped for mass grandchildren. this trampoline was terraced into the patio, there was a big fire pit with seating, a playground, a death defying two story slide that had “coma” written all over it, a giant sand box and a family room built off the side of the original double-wide that could house a practical bowling alley. that’s thinking.

-the kids had so much fun, i cannot say. and the lawn was like a golf coarse. amazing. with a volley ball court to boot.
+the kids had so much fun. the lawn was like a golf course. amazing. with a volley ball court to boot.

 we’re ready to start our own tribe. there is nothing like the closeness and community of family. especially when they evidence their loyalty by living in decent proximity to each other. none of this skipping off to unknown cities after the dollar. i ♥ roots.

 i want to keep all of my babies and their babies’ babies. i’m greedy like that. maybe someday we could have our own circus.